-For example, in Nexus Repository Manager 3.x, the results of an audit are summarized in the IQ Policy Violations column of the Repositories view as shown in the image below.
+For example, in Nexus Repository 3, the results of an audit are summarized in the IQ Policy Violations column of the Repositories view as shown in the image below.

 Here, you’ll see (1) a count of components by their highest violation level, (2) a count of quarantined components, and (3) a link to Repository Results on IQ Server.

-For more information, see our help docs on IQ Server and Repository Management.
+For more information, see our help docs on Lifecycle and Repository Management.

 Evaluate Scan Results in your CI Server

-The Nexus Platform Plugin for Jenkins scans a build workspace for components, creates a summary file about all the components found, and then submits that file to IQ Server for a detailed policy evaluation.
+The Sonatype Platform Plugin for Jenkins scans a build workspace for components, creates a summary file about all the components found, and then submits that file to Lifecycle for a detailed policy evaluation.
 A report is generated containing a detailed analysis of security and license information, and a summary of that report is sent back to the Jenkins server to be included in the build results.
 The link to the detailed evaluation report can be followed from the Jenkins UI.

 Sonatype also has integrations with other CI servers, like Bamboo, Azure DevOps, and GitLab CI.
-All of our CI tools allow you to perform full security and license analysis of the artifacts produced by the configured build backed by your Nexus IQ Server, and easy access to the application composition report.
+All of our CI tools allow you to perform full security and license analysis of the artifacts produced by the configured build backed by Sonatype Lifecycle, and easy access to the application composition report.

-For more information, please see our help documentation on Nexus and Continuous Integration.
+For more information, please see our help documentation on Lifecycle and Continuous Integration.

 Inspect Packages with the Chrome Extension

-The Nexus IQ Chrome Extension lets you inspect a package before you download it.
-The plugin requires a valid Sonatype Nexus Lifecycle license.
+The Sonatype Lifecycle Chrome Extension lets you inspect a package before you download it.
+The plugin requires a valid Sonatype Lifecycle license.
 Once the plugin is installed on your Chrome browser, you can scan packages from several repositories like Maven, npm, Nuget, and PyPi, just to name a few.

-With the Chrome Extension, you’ll have access to IQ Server data like component info (format, package, version), security (severity, source, threat category, reference details), licensing (declared and observed), and most importantly, remediation (version history, recommended version).
+With the Chrome Extension, you’ll have access to Lifecycle data like component info (format, package, version), security (severity, source, threat category, reference details), licensing (declared and observed), and most importantly, remediation (version history, recommended version).

-For more information, please see the Nexus IQ Chrome Extension project on GitHub.
+For more information, please see the Sonatype Lifecycle Chrome Extension project on GitHub.

 Scan Projects with our Community Tools

 OSS Index provides comprehensive ecosystem support and makes it easy to get started incorporating security data into your favorite toolchain and workflow thanks to a growing list of community integrations.
-The following open-source scanning tools are officially supported by Sonatype, and can be used with or without a Lifecycle license:
+The following open-source scanning tools are available for analysis in your development environment: